electricant/random_scripts/README.md

  * Setup traffic shaping
  * Update the DNS hosts blocklist used by unbound
  * Update the dynamic DNS hostname & IP mapping for my domain
+ * Start/stop an SSH proxy

 ## systemd-services

 Systemd services I had to create manually.

+## android

+Tweaks I used to apply to my android mobile phones.